Taluu/Behapi/README.md

-There are other configurations keys, such as which formatter to use in a debug environment (`debug_formatter`), and the possibility to use and configure some twig options **if you have twig installed** ; You may use the `--config-reference` flaf when invoking behat to have more information on the available configuration.
+There are other configurations keys, such as which formatter to use in a debug environment (`debug_formatter`), and the possibility to use and configure some twig options **if you have twig installed** ; You may use the `--config-reference` flag when invoking behat to have more information on the available configuration.

 After having installed the extension, you can then use the provided contexts